greggman/HappyFunTimes/docs/introduction.md

 (for example `http://192.168.1.123:18769`)

 HFT also supports [running without the internet for use in installations](network.md).
-To do this it supplies it's own DNS server so that when the user connects their phone to your WiFi all websites will lead to your game.
+To do this it supplies its own DNS server so that when the user connects their phone to your WiFi all websites will lead to your game.
-It even includes support for iOS devices captive portal detector so that when an iOS use connects to your WiFi they'll automatically join the game without typing anything.
+It even includes support for iOS devices captive portal detector so that when an iOS user connects to your WiFi they'll automatically join the game without typing anything.

+HFT supports a synchronized clock across all devices.
+This can be used to coordinate multiple machines.

-HFT also supports coordinating players between mutliple machines.
+HFT also supports passing players between mutliple machines running games.
 As an example [see this game that runs across 7 machines](https://greggman.github.io/hft-tonde-iko).